Building a Module¶

 To build and publish our module on NStack, we use the

-~/demo> nstack build Building NStack Container module demo.
+~/Demo> nstack build Building NStack Container module Demo:0.0.1-SNAPSHOT.
 Please wait.
 This may take some time.
-Module demo built successfully.
+Module Demo:0.0.1-SNAPSHOT built successfully.
 Use `nstack list functions` to see all available functions

-When we run this, the code in the directory is packaged up and sent to the server, where NStack transforms it into a module.
+build, the code is packaged up and sent to the server.

 We can check that our